ShaunCurtis/Blazr.OnAfterRender/readme.md

 # Blazor's OnAfterRender

-This Repo demnonstrates why you can't trust the execution order of the component lifecycle methods.
+This Repo demonstrates why you can't trust the execution order of the component lifecycle methods.

 ## Demo Component